serverscom/srvctl/docs/srvctl-hosts-ds-power/description.md

-This command managed power operations for the selected dedicated server.
+This command manages power operations for the selected dedicated server.

 - `--command off` - a flag to power off a server.
 - `--command on` - a flag to power on a server.